opnsense/docs/source/manual/opnsense_tools.rst

 https://pkg.opnsense.org/FreeBSD:11:amd64/18.1/sets/

 Here you can see all the kernels for version 18.1.
-Be aware to change the version if you driver a newer version.
+Be aware to change the version if you're on a newer version.
 As an example you updated from 18.1.4 to 18.1.5 you have now installed kernel-18.1.5.
 To revert back to the last stable you can see kernel-18.1 so the syntax would be: